Attending an Unemployment Insurance Hearing

 LATE APPEALS

-- Your explanation for the late appeal will be reviewed, and a decision may be issued based on that explanation only.
-If the reason for the late appeal was not for reason beyond your control, the administrative law judge will dismiss the appeal.
+Your explanation for the late appeal will be reviewed, and a decision may be issued based on that explanation only.
+The hearing office may also schedule a hearing on the late appeal issue.
+If the reason for the late appeal was not for reason beyond your control, the appeal tribunal will dismiss the appeal.

-- A hearing might be scheduled on the late appeal issue and the judge will decide if the late appeal was for a reason beyond your control.
-If the late appeal was for a reason beyond your control, the judge may go on to the merits of the case or order a new hearing to take testimony at a later date on the merits of the case.
+If the late appeal was for a reason beyond your control, the appeal tribunal may proceed to the merits of the case or order a new hearing to take testimony at a later date on the merits of the case.

 FURTHER APPEALS

-If you disagree with the administrative law judge’s decision, you have 21 days from the date the decision is mailed to file an appeal for review by the Labor and Industry Review Commission (LIRC).
-Your appeal must be postmarked or received within those 21 days.
+If you disagree with the appeal tribunal’s decision, you have 21 days from the date the decision is mailed to file an appeal for review by the Labor and Industry Review Commission (LIRC).
+Your appeal must be postmarked or received by LIRC within those 21 days.
+LIRC will accept faxed appeals at (608) 267-4409, and appeals filed online at https://lirc.wisconsin.gov/ui_appeal.htm.

 IMPORTANT!